 Your filtration system is essential to keep your pool safe and free from debris such as leaves, dirt or anything else that makes its way into your pool.
 You will have a choice of a regular cartridge filter, a sand filter or a glass filter.
 The one factor to bear in mind here is that a cartridge filter requires more maintenance than the other types.

 The typical cost to install a filter system is around $1,500-$3,000, which includes the plumber and electrician fees.
 Then you have to factor in the cost of running your system.
-On average, the cost of running your filter pump will be up to $0.50-$1.00 per hour, while your chlorinator equipment will be up to $0.07-$0.15 per hour.
+On average, the cost of running your filtration equipment will be approximately $0.50-$1.00 per hour depending on your energy provider.

-Typically, you will need to run your filtration system for up to six hours per day in the summer months, and up to four hours per day in winter, but you may need to alter this according to the size of your pool, how heavily it is used and weather conditions.
+Typically, you will need to run your filtration system for six to eight hours per day in the summer months, and up to four hours per day in winter, but you may need to alter this according to the size of your pool, how heavily it is used and weather conditions.

 An economy pump that runs at different speeds could save you up to as much as 60% off your bill, or you could work your system only in off-peak periods to slash your bill even further.